Public Works and Environmental Services

 Little Hunting Creek

-Drilling should be finished by spring 2025, and the whole project should be done by early spring 2026.
+Drilling should finish by spring 2025, and the entire project by early spring 2026.

 Project Background